2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Voice commands are grouped to context, for example "sublime", "git", "google_chrome", etc. You will find that most Talon modules have one context name, and some have logic to restrict the context's active state based on some logic, like when an application has focus (e.g., "sublime" context active when Sublime Text has focus) or when working within a file with a specific file extension (e.g., "python" context active for .py extension).
 The help pop-ups described below will show information on the contexts loaded into Talon and the commands for that context group.

-The new Talon beta API structure does not have a concept of contexts.
-{: .notice--danger}

 ## All Contexts
 **"help context"**
 This pop-up will show all the contexts Talon has loaded, with inactive contexts faded out.
-Switching the focus to a different application may change which contexts are active (e.g., Sublime Text context is active only when sublime is in focus).
+Switching the focus to a different application may change which contexts are active (e.g., Sublime Text context is active if sublime is in focus).
 From here, you can say "help 1", "help /<context name>", (or click with the mouse) to show commands for that specific context.

 ![help context](/assets/help_context.png)